suvojeet-sengupta/issue_tracker/README.md

 -   **Intuitive & Modern UI:** Features a clean, modern, and highly responsive user interface designed for maximum ease of use and visual appeal.
 -   **Automated Name Pre-fill in Feedback:** Your advisor name is automatically fetched and pre-filled in the feedback section for convenience.
 -   **Comprehensive Changelog:** An in-app changelog screen provides a detailed history of updates, features, and bug fixes.
+-   **Accurate Time Logging with NTP:** Utilizes the Network Time Protocol (NTP) to fetch precise internet time, ensuring that all issue logs are timestamped with maximum accuracy, independent of device time settings.

 ---